 To fix our sqeaks, along with adding additional screws, we used the following methods: glue/shims, squeezing construction adhesive into the gaps along both sides of the joists, and screwing blocks between the joists (you can see those methods in this article at the Family Handyman).

 3. Get the Installation Instructions Before Delivery

-Most people wouldn’t think to get a copy of the installation instructions and read them.
-The instructions will give you valuable information that’s pertinent to your own flooring situation which we may not cover in the next post 🙂 Information like how long the floor needs to acclimate before installation (ours was 48 hours with the plastic unwrapped), how much expansion space needs to be left around the perimeter of the room (ours was 1/2″), details on the floor warranty, how to install over pre-existing surfaces, maintenance etc. If the retailer doesn’t have the instructions for your particular flooring (which they likely won’t), get the name of the manufacturer if you don’t already know it.
+Most people wouldn’t think to get a copy of the floating floor installation instructions and read them.
+Importantly, the instructions will give you valuable information that’s pertinent to your own flooring situation which we may not cover in the next post 🙂 Information like how long the floor should acclimate before installation (48 hours for us with the plastic unwrapped), how much expansion space to leave around the perimeter of the room (ours was 1/2″), details on the floor warranty, how to install over pre-existing surfaces, maintenance etc. If the retailer doesn’t have the instructions for your particular flooring (which they likely won’t), get the name of the manufacturer if you don’t already know it.
 Contact the manufacturer directly through their website and ask them to e-mail the instructions to you.

 4. Prep for Delivery

 To make things easier on ourselves, we paid to have the flooring and underlayment delivered right to our basement.
 For $130, it was worth every penny to not have to lug heavy boxes through a very tight hallway and down the basement stairs!

 To prepare for delivery, we put cardboard on the walls in the hallway and basement stairway because the boxes would have to be angled in order to get them down into the basement.
 When you’re dealing with long boxes, even the most careful delivery person can ding your drywall and moldings, leaving you with even more DIY work than you bargained for.